Jan9103/syrup/docs/modifiers.md

 ## custom

 A list of custom modifiers.
-Each should be a closure, which recieves the current state via `stdin` and should result the updated one.
+Each should be a closure, which receives the current state via `stdin` and should result the updated one.
 Example: `{'custom': [{ str replace -a '/' '>' }]}` (makes a path powerline styled)